Saturday, August 2, 2025

 Clematis vitalba is a member of the ranunculus family.
 It is a climbing vine with medium green leaves shaped like elongated hearts.
 The plant grows vigorously and forms a canopy or thicket.
 It blooms during the summer with starry white blossoms.
 When the blossoms fall, they leave greenish seed heads.
 As the seed heads ripen, tufts of wispy, silver fibers emerge.
 The seed heads and fibers are lovely in winter.

-You can read more about the plant here.
+One can learn more about the plant here.

 Image: